tituschewxj/tp/docs/UserGuide.md

 <box type="info" light>

-Course codes must start with a prefix of 2 letters
+Course codes must start with a prefix of 2 letters.

 </box>